SCRN-VRC/Chess-Shader-With-Artificial-Intelligence/README.md

 2. Put the ChessAI prefab on your avatar
 3. I suggest using FinalIK or Rigidbodies to plant the chess board in world space, and the [Inventory System](https://github.com/Xiexe/VRCInventorySystem) to enable/disable the game object.

+## Q & A
+1. What's the difference between the "New Game" and "Reset" buttons?
+The randomness helps the AI to pick moves that cost the same.
+"New Game" generates a new random seed so the AI doesn't pick the same sequence.
+"Reset" sets the randomness back to its initial state.

 ## How It Works
 ### Chessboard
 <img src="Images/Chessboard.png"/>